 Cost: from 700 to 1,100 yen

 Hours: 10 am to 6 pm with last orders at 5.30 pm.
 During summer the shop is open seven days a week, but for the rest of the year they take Tuesdays and the third Tuesday of the month off.
+Sometimes they take days off randomly too.
+You can check on their official website:

 12 minute walk from Seibu line Hon Kawagoe station.
 10 minute bus ride from Tobu Tojo and JR Kawagoe stations.
 For both walk toward or get a bus that stops at city hall 「川越市役所」